Rose Mary's mother and all of her aunts are great Southern cooks. She likes to think she's not so bad herself.

-- Cut stems off figs.
+Cut stems off figs.

-- If figs are small, leave whole.
-Cut in halves or quarters for larger figs.
+- If the figs are small, leave them whole.
+Cut them in halves or quarters for larger figs.

 - Put the figs in a large (12–20 qt) stockpot.

 - Pour sugar over the top of the figs.

-- Cover with lid, or with cheesecloth or muslin, and tie to secure.
+- Cover them with a lid or with cheesecloth or muslin and tie to secure.
 Let them sit overnight.

 - Cook on medium and stir to dissolve sugar.

 - Simmer uncovered for 2 to 4 hours, depending on the amount you are cooking.
 The juice will thicken, but they should still have a fair amount of juice.
 Cooking too much of the liquid out may make them “turn to sugar."

 - Prepare jars for canning while figs are cooking.

 - Fill jars to the bottom of the rim of the jar.
 Place the lids and screw on the rings.
 Leave them on the counter until sealed and cool.

 Measuring the Figs and Sugar

 Mom uses a 3-quart saucepan.
 For every 2 pans of fruit, she uses 1 pan of sugar.
 Be careful not to add too much sugar, or canned preserves will “turn to sugar” after a few months.
 Err on the side of caution when in doubt.
 Use a level spoon (or even a little less), instead of rounded, when measuring the sugar.

 What Does “Turning to Sugar” Mean?